1 / 10

 What is the Volkswagen T-Roc?

-Where is the VW T-Roc manufactured?
+Where is the Volkswagen T-Roc manufactured?

-European versions of the T-Roc are built at Volkswagen's shared production facility in Setubal, southern Portugal.
+European versions of the Volkswagen T-Roc are built at Volkswagen's shared production facility in Setubal, southern Portugal.
 It’s the same factory that produces the Sharan people carrier.

 Is the Volkswagen T-Roc a 4x4?